EternityForest/standards/drafts/open_project_guidelines.md

 User Interface
 --------------

-### Mouse Buttons
+### Notifications

-Applications should not require 3-button mice unless they are highly specialized and there is no reasonable option.
+Applications should not send the user excessicve notifications.
+For instances where there is any doubt as to whether the user will want a notification, a configuration option to disable it should be provided.

 ### Windowing